You are currently viewing Refund of VAT on Bad Debts

 In case a person has not received payment for three years since the date of supply and before the end of five years, the taxpayer should apply for a refund of the VAT amount in the bad debt.

 The application is lodged through I-tax.
-The refund claim is processed and paid depending on availability of funds.
+The refund claim is processed and paid depending on the availability of funds.

 In case the refund is processed in KRA and found to be payable, the VAT amounts will be applied as follows: